 You can install the plugin either from the WordPress plugin directory or as a zip downloaded from the WordPress.org website.
-You can learn more about the installation procedure by reading the article How to Install a Free Plugin from WordPress.
+You can learn more about the installation procedure by reading the article How to install a free plugin from WordPress.

 Following is the Sequential order number settings window.
 You can configure the settings as per your preference.

-Apply for all orders – Enabling this option will change starting number and/or prefix for all the existing and new orders in your store.
-If you leave it empty it will only apply to the new orders.
+Enabling this option will change starting number and/or prefix for all the existing and new orders in your store.
+If unchecked, it will only apply to the new orders.

 Following is a screenshot of the order tracking page on a website created using the shortcode.

-By entering the order ID and billing email corresponding to a specific order you can view all the details regarding the order.
+By entering the order ID and billing email corresponding to a specific order, you can view all the details regarding the order.

 You need to enable this option for searching plugin-generated orders from the WooCommerce orders page.
 If you disable it you will not be able to search custom order numbers from the orders page.